Anomaly matching condition: 't Hooft anomalies

-There are two closely related but different types of obstructions to formulating a quantum field theory that are both called anomalies: chiral, or Adler–Bell–Jackiw anomalies, and 't Hooft anomalies.
+There are two closely related but different types of obstructions to formulating a quantum field theory which are both called anomalies: chiral, or Adler–Bell–Jackiw anomalies, and 't Hooft anomalies.

-If we say that the symmetry of the theory has a t Hooft anomaly, it means that the symmetry is exact as a global symmetry of the quantum theory, but there is some impediment to using it as a gauge in the theory.
+If a symmetry of a given theory has a t Hooft anomaly, it means that the symmetry is an exact global symmetry of the quantum theory, but there is some impediment to using it as a gauge in the theory.

-As an example of a 't Hooft anomaly, we consider quantum chromodynamics with $N_f$ massless fermions: This is the $SU(N_c)$ gauge theory with $N_f$ massless Dirac fermions.
+As an example of a 't Hooft anomaly, consider quantum chromodynamics with $N_f$ massless fermions: This is the $SU(N_c)$ gauge theory with $N_f$ massless Dirac fermions.
 This theory has the global symmetry $SU(N_f)_L\times SU(N_f)_R\times U(1)_V$, which is often called the flavor symmetry, and this has a 't Hooft anomaly.

 Anomaly matching for continuous symmetry

-The anomaly matching condition by G. 't Hooft proposes that a 't Hooft anomaly of continuous symmetry can be computed both in the high-energy and low-energy degrees of freedom ("UV" and "IR") and give the same answer.
+The anomaly matching condition by Gerard 't Hooft proposes that a 't Hooft anomaly of continuous symmetry can be computed both in the high-energy and low-energy degrees of freedom - "ultraviolet" (UV) and "infrared" (IR) - and give the same answer.